A homeowners insurance quote includes

 1. Coverage for the structure of the home

 This part of a policy pays to repair or rebuild a home if it is damaged or destroyed by fire, hurricane, hail, lightning, or other disaster listed in the policy.
 It will not pay for damage caused by a flood, earthquake, or routine wear and tear.
 Most standard policies also cover structures that are not attached to a house such as a garage, tool shed, or gazebo.

 2. Coverage for personal belongings

-Furniture, clothes, sports equipment and other personal items are covered if they are stolen or destroyed by fire, hurricane or other insured disaster.
+Furniture, clothes, sports equipment, and other personal items are covered if they are stolen or destroyed by fire, hurricane, or other insured disasters.
 Most companies provide coverage for 50 to 70 percent of the amount of insurance on the structure of a home.
 This part of the policy includes off-premises coverage.
-This means that belongings are covered anywhere in the world, unless the policyholder has decided against off-premises coverage.
-Expensive items like jewelry, furs and silverware are covered, but there are usually dollar limits if they are stolen.
+This means that belongings are covered anywhere in the world unless the policyholder has decided against off-premises coverage.
+Expensive items like jewelry, furs, and silverware are covered, but there are usually dollar limits if they are stolen.
 To insure these items to their full value, individuals can purchase a special personal property endorsement or floater and insure the item for its appraised value.

-Trees, plants and scrubs are also covered under standard homeowners insurance—generally up to about $500 per item.
+Trees, plants, and shrubs are also covered under standard homeowners insurance—generally up to about $500 per item.
 Perils covered are theft, fire, lightning, explosion, vandalism, riot and even falling aircraft.
 They are not covered for damage by wind or disease.

 3. Liability protection